Misra–Gries summary

 In the field of streaming algorithms, Misra–Gries summaries are used to solve the frequent elements problem in the data stream model.
 That is, given a long stream of input that can only be examined once (and in some arbitrary order), the Misra-Gries algorithm can be used to compute which (if any) value makes up a majority of the stream, or more generally, the set of items that constitute some fixed fraction of the stream.

 The term "summary" is due to Graham Cormode.
-The algorithm is also called the Misra–Gries heavy hitters algorithm.
+The algorithm was presented by Misra and Gries alongside a different algorithm for finding frequent elements, the Misra–Gries heavy hitters algorithm.

 The Misra–Gries summary

 As for all algorithms in the data stream model, the input is a finite sequence of integers from a finite domain.
 The algorithm outputs an associative array which has values from the stream as keys, and estimates of their frequency as the corresponding values.
 It takes a parameter k which determines the size of the array, which impacts both the quality of the estimates and the amount of memory used.